 A simple set of tennis balls, the Babolat Championship range won’t wow you with futuristic construction nor associations with world famous tournaments, but who said they had to?
 If you’re looking for a reliable addition to your tennis practice, this highly visible, ITF-approved set should do that trick.

 The Babolat is modest, unassuming and ready to help you improve like other, perhaps more expensive balls won’t allow.
 Don’t get confused by the wide price range, as this just shows the different-sized cases, ranging from 18 to 72 balls.
+Make sure you combine this ball with one of the best tennis rackets from our list.

 Bright yellow felt for visibility